This article originally appeared on VICE Canada.

-Pissing off a mermaid (or merman) has got to be one of the saddest things you can do, along with abandoning a basket of puppies or cancelling Christmas at an orphanage.
+Pissing off a mermaid (or merman) has got to be one of the saddest things you can do, along with abandoning a basket of puppies or canceling Christmas at an orphanage.

 Mermaids are wonderfully ethereal creatures who should be free to splash around and hang out on sexy rocks whenever they want, even if IRL they're just people with active imaginations wearing spandex tails at public swimming pools.

-Is there merit to the city's argument, or is that a bit like saying "wearing running shoes promotes sprinting out into traffic?"
-Aspiring pro mermaid Krista Visinski certainly doesn't agree, and has organized a 600 person petition to try to revoke the ban.
+Is there merit to the city's argument, or is that a bit like saying, "Wearing running shoes promotes sprinting out into traffic?"
+Aspiring pro mermaid Krista Visinski certainly doesn't agree with the authorities, and has organized a 600-signature petition to try to revoke the ban.
 Others from the mermaid community fear that the bans in Edmonton and Surrey are going to cause a ripple effect, spreading into other Canadian cities.

 To make sense of this bizarre turn of events, I reached out to the founder of Canada's first and only Mermaid Academy and official Mermaid Ambassador of Canada, Marielle Chartier-Henault.
 We caught up at a local pool in Montreal to talk tails, bans, and the future of mermaid-hood and mermanity.